Live from the Southern Command in sunny South Florida.

 Thank you, sir.

-Um I have five children between my wife and I, and between all the taxes that I pay, whether you know FICA and Federal and whatnot.
+I have five children between my wife and I, and between all the taxes that I pay, whether, you know, FICA and federal and whatnot, and after everything, we've never gotten money from the government in any way, shape, or form, by the way.

 Nothing, nothing.